deeplearning4j/deeplearning4j/core-concepts.md

 If you use `NormalizerStandardize`, note that this is a normalizer that depends on statistics that it extracts from the data.
 So you will have to save those statistics along with the model to restore them when you restore your model.

-## DataSet, INDArray and Mini-Batches
+## DataSets, INDArrays and Mini-Batches

 As the name suggests, a DataSetIterator returns [DataSet](http://nd4j.org/doc/org/nd4j/linalg/dataset/DataSet.html) objects.
 DataSet objects are containers for the features and labels of your data.
 But they aren't constrained to holding just a single example at once.
 A DataSet can contain as many examples as needed.